nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 </div>

-* `FRIEND_ID` must belong to an existing friend in gitGud
+* `FRIEND_ID` must belong to an existing friend in gitGud.
 * `START_HOUR` and `END_HOUR` must be an integer between 0 and 24 inclusive, and represents the hour of the day.
   * `END_HOUR` must be strictly after `START_HOUR`.
   * For example, `START_HOUR` = 2 and `END_HOUR` = 20 represents the time period from the 2nd to the 20th hour of the day.
 * `DAY` must be an integer between 1 and 7 inclusive, with each day representing a day of the week from Monday to Sunday.
-* `IS_FREE` is used to mark the period as a free or busy period, with `1` meaning free and `0` meaning busy
+* `IS_FREE` is used to mark the period as a free or busy period, with `1` meaning free and `0` meaning busy.
+* gitGud's UI displays the periods of time friends are free using the 24-hour notation.
+  * The end of a day, midnight (12am) is displayed as 2400 to allow users to easily differentiate it from the start of the day, which is displayed as 0000.

 Examples:
 * `friend --schedule Draco -p 18 22 2 -f 1` Schedules "Draco" as free from 18th to 22nd hour, 1800 - 2200 on Tuesday.
-* `friend --schedule Draco -p 12 24 7 -f 0` Schedules "Draco" as busy from 12th to 24th hour, 1200 - 0000 (midnight) on Sunday.
+* `friend --schedule Draco -p 12 24 7 -f 0` Schedules "Draco" as busy from 12th to 24th hour, 1200 - 2400 (midnight) on Sunday.

 Snapshot: